How Long Do Tanning Lotions Last?

 The consistency of the tanning lotion might change once it has expired.
 The ingredients might begin to separate, such as the oils and other ingredients.

-This could cause the lotion to become too watery, or it might become lumpy.
-If the lotion has changed consistency, it might make it difficult to apply it evenly, which then leads to a patchy tan.
+If the lotion has changed consistency, it may make it difficult to apply evenly, which can lead to a patchy tan.

 Smell